How to Make Wooden Spoon Butter

 - coconut oil

 This simple recipe does not require a lot of fancy ingredients or materials.
-You need something to melt the recipe in and a jar to store the finished product.
+Equipment – not really.
+You need a heat source, something to melt the wax in and a jar to store the finished product.
+Melt the beeswax first, add the coconut oil – viola.

 While some people use mineral oil for spoon butter recipes, I would rather avoid using it or petroleum products.
 Instead, food-grade coconut oil is readily available and lends well as a beeswax partner.